Sheriff History, Family Crest & Coats of Arms

 The Sheriff name was coined by the Anglo-Saxon tribes of Britain.
 Sheriff was originally a name given to someone who worked as a person who held the office of sheriff.
 This occupational surname was originally derived from the Old English words scir meaning shire and refa meaning reeve.
-The surname was originally derived from the Shire Reeve, a Vice Count who was in charge of the law for a county.
+The surname was originally derived from the "shire-reeve," a Vice Count who was in charge of the law for a shire or county.
 Before the Norman Conquest the sheriff was the king's representative in a county, responsible for every aspect of local administration in England.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Sheriff are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Sheriff include: Sheriff, Sherrif, Sherriff, Shirreffs, Sheriffs and many more.